Evaluations

 For the 6, 7, and 8 photos, we ask the evaluator to suggest ways to improve these pictures.

 Scores and ranks are recorded monthly for Levels 1, 2, and 3.
-In September, the member (or members) whose cumulated score is (are) the highest in Levels 1 and 2 is (are) invited to move to the next higher Level.
+The club calendar runs from September through the end of August.
+In September, the member (or members) whose accumulated score is (are) the highest in Levels 1 and 2 is (are) invited to move to the next higher Level.
 The end-of-year cumulative score for Level promotion purposes will factor in the number of images submitted.

 Moving up is not required, but people are encouraged to move in fairness to those in each lower level as well as in recognition of their increasing skills.

 Regardless of their scores, anyone in Level 1 and Level 2 may request and be granted promotion to the next level.
-This choice should be considered carefully since the competition is keener in each progressive level and, once promoted, a member may not return to his former level for a full club year.
+This choice should be considered carefully since the evaluation is stricter in each progressive level and, once promoted, a member may not return to his former level.

 Digital Submissions Guidelines

-• Paid club members in good standing can submit up to 3 images in each competition (or up to 3 additional images [make-ups] if they did not submit all 3 the previous month).
-Members who submit images but cannot attend an Evaluation Meeting can ask another member to record evaluators’ comments and scores.
+• Evaluation Meetings: Paid club members in good standing can submit up to 3 images to each Evaluation meeting (or up to 3 additional images [make-ups] if they did not submit all 3 the previous month).
+Members who submit images but cannot attend an Evaluation meeting can ask another member to record evaluators’ comments and scores.

-• All digital entries must be in JPEG format, using 72dpi.
+• All digital entries must be in JPG format, using 72dpi.

-• Because we are submitting images via Dropbox, there is no upper limit to the size of the image.
+• Because we are submitting images via Dropbox, there is no file size limitation.

-So that your Evaluation Meeting images can be sorted correctly for judging, they must be labeled with only 5 digits, with an underscore after the first 3 digits.
-(You can label your Workshop images any way you like):
+So that your Evaluation Meeting images can be sorted correctly for judging, they must be labeled with only 5 digits, with an underscore after the first 3 digits

 Label your Evaluation Meeting images with: